plewis/plewis.github.io/phylogenetics/lab-revdiv.md

 One thing to note before we continue.
 PAML's evolver program scales the tree to have height equal to the specified mutation rate (1.0, the last number we specified above).
 Normally pure birth trees would have different heights because of stochastic variation, but apparently this is only possible in evolver by editing the source code and making your own _ad hoc_ version.
 I've done the next best thing, which is set the birth rate to the value (2.6) that yields a tree having _expected_ height 1.0.

-You should now find a tree description in the file _evolver.out_. **Rename this file** _tree.txt_ (this will prevent your tree description from being overwritten when you run evolver again, and we will use the _tree.txt_ file as input to RevBayes):
+You should now find a tree description in the file _evolver.out_.

+:large_blue_diamond: **Rename this file** _tree.txt_ (this will prevent your tree description from being overwritten when you run evolver again, and we will use the _tree.txt_ file as input to RevBayes):

     mv evolver.out tree.txt

 #### Simulate sequences

 The PAML evolver program requires a control file specifying everything it needs to know to perform your simulation.

-Create a file named _control.dat_ with the following contents (**note: 2 lines require modification**: seed and tree description):
+:large_blue_diamond: Create a file named _control.dat_ with the following contents (**note: 2 lines require modification**: seed and tree description):

     2
     seed goes here